 A significant portion of our revenue is attributable to visitor traffic originating from third-party publishers (including strategic partners).
 In many instances, third-party publishers can change the media inventory they make available to us at any time in ways that could impact our results of operations.
 In addition, third-party publishers may place significant restrictions on our offerings.
 These restrictions may prohibit advertisements from specific clients or specific industries, or restrict the use of certain creative content or formats.
-If a third-party publisher decides not to make its media channel or inventory available to us, decides to demand a higher revenue-share or places significant restrictions on the use of such inventory, we may not be able to find media inventory from other websites that satisfies our requirements in a timely and cost-effective manner.
+If a third-party publisher may place significant restrictions on us offerings.
+These restrictions on bale to find media inventory from other websites that satisfies our requirements in a timely and cost-effective manner.
 Consolidation of Internet advertising networks and third-party publishers could eventually lead to a concentration of desirable inventory on websites or networks owned by a small number of individuals or entities, which could limit the supply or impact the pricing of inventory available to us.
-In the past, we have experienced declines in our financial services client vertical primarily due to volume declines caused by losses of available media from third-party publishers acquired by competitors, changes in search engine algorithms which reduced or eliminated traffic from some third-party publishers and increased competition for quality media.
-We cannot assure you that we will be able to acquire media inventory that meets our clients' performance, price, and quality requirements, in which case our revenue could decline or our operating costs could increase.
+In the past, we have experienced declines in our financial services client vertical primarily due to volume declines caused by losses of available media from third-party publishers acquired by competitors, changes in search engine algorithms which reduced or eliminated traffic from some third-party publishers acquired by competitors, that meets our clients' performance, price, and quality requirements, in which case our revenue could decline or our operating costs could increase.